The CatWISE2020 Quasar dipole: A Reassessment of the Cosmic Dipole Anomaly: Mock Simulations

 In the next section, the statistical significance of the observed \textsc{CatWISE2020} dipole amplitude will be tested against different sets of simulations where we keep only specific contributions in Eq.~\ref{eq:Nsim}.
 These are \begin{description} \item[S0] Contains the monopole, CMB kinematic dipole, and a shot-noise component including all $1 \leq \ell \leq \ell_{\rm max}$ modes.
 These mocks reproduce the assumptions of \citet{Secrest:2021}. \item[S1] Includes all contributions in Eq.~\ref{eq:Nsim} except the clustering dipole (the fourth term on the right-hand side).
 In particular, it adds higher-order ($\ell \ge 2$) shot-noise and clustering moments (H.O.M) generated with \texttt{FLASK}, but omits the clustering dipole. \item[S2] Expands on {\bf S1} by adding a clustering dipole with amplitude taken from \citet{Tiwari:2023}.
 Its direction is chosen randomly on the sky, reflecting the assumption that large-scale structure is uncorrelated with our motion. \item[S3] Identical to {\bf S2} except that the clustering and CMB kinematic dipoles are aligned, representing the possibility of a common physical origin related to our local motion.
 The amplitude of each clustering dipole realization is varied in accordance with cosmic variance.The alignment is also motivated by findings such as those of \cite{Oayda:2024}, who observed that clustering dipole directions in data from the NRAO VLA Sky Survey and the Rapid ASKAP Continuum Survey appear to be aligned with the CMB dipole direction. \item[S4] Similar to {\bf S2}, but with the clustering power ($C_{1,\rm clus}$) increased to its upper $2\sigma$ limit ($D_{\rm clus}^{2\sigma} = 1.48 \times 10^{-3}$); its direction remains random.
-This scenario is hypothetical, and tests the implications of a higher value of $D_{\rm clus}$ with random orientation.
+This scenario is hypothetical, and tests the implications of a higher value of $D_{\rm clus}$ with random orientation. \item[S5] In this scenario the clustering dipole direction is made aligned with the CMB kinematic dipole, while the amplitude is constant and the same as in {\bf S4}.
+This scenario is again hypothetical, and tests the implications of a higher value of $D_{\rm clus}$ with orientation aligned with the CMB. \end{description} These simulation sets are designed to isolate the impact of different physical inputs on the inferred statistical significance of the observed dipole amplitude.
+Specifically, {\bf S0} is used to verify consistency with \citet{Secrest:2021} under the same assumptions. {\bf S1}–{\bf S3} test the influence of the expected clustering dipole, which is respectively absent, randomly oriented, or aligned with the kinematic dipole in these three cases.
+Finally, {\bf S4} and {\bf S5} explore the sensitivity of the measured dipole significance to a clustering dipole with larger amplitude, that is randomly oriented or aligned with the kinematic dipole.